legralltitouan/droply/README.md

 1. Download the latest `Droply.exe` from the [Releases page](https://github.com/legralltitouan/Droply/releases).
 2. Place the executable in a folder of your choice.
 3. Run `Droply.exe`.

-*Note: Droply automatically registers itself to launch on Windows startup upon its first execution.*
+4. *(Optional)* Open the Settings panel to enable the Windows startup shortcut manually.

 ---